quat1024/incorporeal-3/README.md

 If you're using Eclipse:
 * Good luck!

-(I heard turning off the Kotlin integration and letting buildship treat it as a black-box might help?)
+* I heard turning off the Kotlin integration and letting buildship treat it as a black-box might help?
+* Sorry about that.

-## things i need to add
+## things i need to add to the buildscript

-* mixin jsons, naming mixin jsons in fabric.mod.json and mixingradle block
-* run configurations
+* forge server run configuration
-  * figure out where the fabric run configs went lol
+* Data generators!
+  * right now i've basically pasted old datagenned resources from 1.16 into the main tree
-* a place for generated resources to go, if i end up using a data gen
+  * need a place for generated resources to go as well (i like using a separate source set)
+  * i can use vanilla datagen.
+I don't HAVE to overengineer it.
+I can just use vanilla datagen.
+I will probably overengineer it
-* TEST IT MORE, test remapping, test refmaps, test test
+* TEST IT MORE, test remapping, test refmaps in prod, test test !!
-* non-`Common` `-sources` jars don't contain `Common` sources - hubry said this happens to patchy and botania too
+* non-`Common` `-sources` jars don't contain `Common` sources - hubry said this happens to patchy and botania too. why?
-* What's the difference between depending on :Common and adding its source set to the compilation classpath. do you need to do both
+* figure out what's the difference between depending on `:Common` and adding its source set to the compilation classpath, and if you need to do both
-* Data generators would be nice to have, rn i merged everything into the regular assets folder

 ### Why are you using kotlin buildscripts

-Just to feel something.
+Just to feel something

-I also wanted to learn a little more about Gradle, and the additional type-safety and go-to-definition support sometimes helps to understand what is actually happening.

 # License